ulince/IRDM17/README.md

 Both WideAndDeepModel.ipynb  and the cross_validation give the exam same input and take as an output the same input.

-The picle object "the_matrix_3feat.p" and others are the input we can use for the models.
+The pickle object "the_matrix_3feat.p" and others are the input we can use for the models.
 They are the output of the other section preparing the data and computing the feature, and combining them into one matrix.
 We have three variant including all to zero of Ulysses features.
 This because they were to heave for some pre-analysis (with same results) so we didn't include them in all (cf group report).

 To test the model you can both change the model commented out and the number of Ulysses feature used.

+Weng's model on AdaBoost is added later and therefore run independently as adaBoostScoreFunc.py with only slight alteration compared to Antoine's version. drawPlot.py is the python file to generate two plots illustrate the results using hard coded earlier recorded averaged data.